jmfriedt/sentinel1_level0/README.md

 This software might possibly be used as a prequel to https://multiply-sar-pre-processing.readthedocs.io/en/master/

-This software inspired a Python version of the decoder found at https://github.com/Rich-Hall/sentinel1decoder with an amazing demonstration of full range-azimuth compression of the level-0 Sentinel1 data at https://nbviewer.org/github/Rich-Hall/sentinel1Level0DecodingDemo/blob/main/sentinel1Level0DecodingDemo.ipynb
+This C software inspired a Python version of the decoder found at https://github.com/Rich-Hall/sentinel1decoder with an amazing demonstration of full range-azimuth compression of the level-0 Sentinel1 data at https://nbviewer.org/github/Rich-Hall/sentinel1Level0DecodingDemo/blob/main/sentinel1Level0DecodingDemo.ipynb

 <h1>Compilation</h1>